acstud/lab1/README.md

 ```

 This will detect the available Environment Modules.
 It is recommended to use
-the latest CUDA version for this lab (9.2 at the time of writing).
+the latest CUDA version for this lab.

 ### Loading the CUDA/OpenCL module
 ```console